EgbariaMohammad/LoadBalancer/README.md

 # Load Balancer Simulation

-This repository contains a simple simulation of a load balancer that distributes incoming packets across multiple servers.
+This repository contains a simulator of a load balancer that distributes incoming packets across multiple servers.
+This repository was created as a mini project in Computer Networks (in Queue Theory specifically).
+Grade: 100!

 ## Description